 Layer Makeup Products

 If you’ve ever gone to put on eyeshadow only to find that it’s barely visible, then you know the frustration of dealing with non-pigmented makeup.
-Fortunately, there are a few easy tricks you can use to make your eyeshadow more pigmented and long-lasting.
+Fortunately, you can use a few easy tricks to make your eyeshadow more pigmented and long-lasting.

 The first step is to apply a primer, which will help to create a smooth canvas for your eyeshadow.
 Next, use a dense brush to apply the eyeshadow in layers.
 Start with a light color and then build up to a darker shade.
-Finally, finish with a setting spray to help keep your makeup in place all day long.
-With these simple tips, you’ll be sure to achieve beautiful, long-lasting eyeshadow looks.
+Finally, finish with a setting spray to help keep your makeup in place all day.
+With these simple tips, you’ll surely achieve beautiful, long-lasting eyeshadow looks.

 Try Liquid Eyeshadow

 One way to make your eyeshadow more pigmented is to try liquid eyeshadow.
-Liquid eyeshadow is usually more concentrated than powder eyeshadow, so a little goes a long way.
+Liquid eyeshadow is usually more concentrated than powder, so a little goes a long way.
 Plus, it’s easy to apply and blend.

-Just make sure to use a primer before you apply the shadow, otherwise, it might not last as long.
+Make sure to use a primer before applying the shadow; otherwise, it might not last as long.

-If you want an even more pigmented look, you can try using an eyeshadow base or muting the color of your eyelid with a concealer before applying the shadow.
+If you want an even more pigmented look, you can try using an eyeshadow base or muting your eyelid color with a concealer before applying the shadow.
 You can also use a dampened brush to apply the shadow, which will help intensify the color.
-Whatever method you choose, be sure to enjoy your bold and beautiful look!
+Whatever method you choose, enjoy your bold and beautiful look!

 Give Cream Eyeshadow A Chance

-If you want your eyeshadow to be more pigmented, you should give cream shadow a chance.
-Cream eyeshadow is more dense and concentrated than powder, so it takes less to get the desired effect.
+If you want your eyeshadow to be more pigmented, give the cream shadow a chance.
+Cream eyeshadow is more dense and more concentrated than powder, so it takes less to get the desired effect.